Where is the Blue Lagoon in Malta?

 How do I get to Crystal Lagoon in Malta?

-Ferries and Boat tours to Crystal Lagoon usually operate from February till November, but are dependent on weather conditions.
 If you are staying in Malta, there are several locations that provide services to Crystal Lagoon (Comino).
 You can use our search engine to find more information and prices depending on your departure point.

 How much is the ferry to Blue Lagoon in Malta?

-Ferries to the Blue Lagoon usually cost between 10 euros and 30 euros, depending on the departure point.
+Ferries to the Blue Lagoon usually cost between 10 euros and 80 euros, depending on the departure point.

-A round trip ticket from Malta can cost you between 20 euros and 30 euros.
+A round trip ticket from Malta can cost you between 15 euros and 80 euros.

-A round trip ticket from Gozo is 10 euros.
+A round trip ticket from Gozo can cost you between 10 euros and 75 euros.

 You can also use our search engine to find more information and prices depending on your departure point.